Language-Technology-Assessment/European-open-AI-index/pages/about.md

 <img src="https://markdingemanse.net/elpaco/wp-content/uploads/sites/3/2022/04/thumbnail_Steentjes-Andreas-Liesenfeld-3-square.jpg" align="left" alt="Andreas Liesenfeld" style="height: 100px; width:100px;"/>

-__Andreas Liesenfeld__ is co-founder of the EU OSAI Index and Assistant Professor at Radboud University where he researches the societal and regulatory implications of emerging language technologies.
+__Andreas Liesenfeld__ is co-founder of the index and Assistant Professor at Radboud University where he researches the societal and regulatory implications of emerging language technologies.
 His current work focuses on technology assessment, open source generative AI, and comparative AI regulation.
-At the Centre for Language Studies (CLS), Andreas Liesenfeld is a member of the language technology expertise group and, in collaboration with the Netherlands eScience center, develops open source research software for computational linguistics and natural language processing.
+At the Centre for Language Studies (CLS), Andreas Liesenfeld is a member of the language technology expertise group and, in collaboration with the Netherlands eScience center, develops open source research software for natural language processing.

 <img src="https://markdingemanse.net/elpaco/wp-content/uploads/sites/3/2024/01/MarkDingemanse08square800.jpg" align="left" alt="Andreas Liesenfeld" style="height: 100px; width:100px;"/>

-__Mark Dingemanse__ is co-founder and Associate Professor at Radboud University.
+__Mark Dingemanse__ is co-founder of the index and Associate Professor at Radboud University.
 He carries out field work, experiments and simulations in order to find out why languages are the way they are.
 In 2020 he was awarded the Heineken Young Scientists Award in Humanities and he also won an Ig Nobel Prize for discovering that the word ‘huh?’ is universal.

 #### Contributors: